Overview of a Board Governance Committee

 4. Ensure all Board meetings are highly-focused and strategic.

-5. Ensure the Board leadership rigorously monitors implementation of work plans.
+5. Ensure the Board leadership rigorously monitors the implementation of work plans.

 6. Ensure continuous improvement of the Board.

 The Committee should have a work plan that itemizes these, or very similar, annual goals and also associated objectives with each goal such that when the objectives are achieved in total, they also will have achieved their respective goal.
 When committees do not have work plans, they often flounder in finding valuable and focused means to provide value to the Board.
 Unfortunately, in these situations, many Board mistakenly conclude that “committees do not work”, or they reduce the number of committees, thinking that inactive committees were because there were too many — rather than realizing that committees can be extremely useful when focused on the most important annual recurring goals.